 - FHFA provided the inputs and key assumptions for the severely adverse scenario.
-New in 2016, the assumptions included a negative interest rate environment and an expanded list of counterparties to consider for counterparty defaults. - The stress tests are based on portfolios as of December 31, 2015.
-The time horizon for the stress test is nine quarters starting with the first quarter of 2016 and extending through the first quarter of 2018. - The stress test results under the FHFA severely adverse scenario, as disclosed in this document or otherwise, are not forecasts of expected or likely outcomes of future results.
+New in 2017, the assumptions no longer include a negative interest rate environment - The stress tests are based on portfolios as of December 31, 2016.
+The time horizon for the stress test is nine quarters starting with the first quarter of 2017 and extending through the first quarter of 2019. - The stress test results under the FHFA severely adverse scenario, as disclosed in this document or otherwise, are not forecasts of expected or likely outcomes of future results.
 Rather, these modeled simulations are based solely on the FHFA's severely adverse scenario and other specific required assumptions.